Johan Kristoffersson: Rally and Rallycross

-He will participate in the 2022 FIA World Rallycross Championship in a Kristoffersson Motorsport run Electric Volkswagen.
+He participated in the 2022 FIA World Rallycross Championship and 2023 FIA World Rallycross Championship in a Kristoffersson Motorsport run Electric Volkswagen.

 Extreme E

 Kristofferson joined Rosberg X Racing in Extreme E for its inaugural season and drove alongside Australian Molly Taylor.
 They Won the Championship even though Team X44's drivers 9X World Rally Champion Sébastien Loeb and Spanish driver Cristina Gutiérrez finished level on points with them, as RXR had 3 Wins to X44's 1 Win.

 He re signed with RXR for the 2022 Extreme E Championship and will drive for them alongside fellow Swede Mikaela Åhlin-Kottulinsky.
 They won the first round of the season in Neom, Saudi Arabia.